Infineon/mtb-example-btsdk-ble-find-me/README.md

 5. Observe the yellow LED (LED1) starts blinking after the device starts advertising.

-  **Note:** Some boards only support a single LED GPIO connection between the Bluetooth SoC and the baseboard.
+  **Note:** Some boards only support a single LED GPIO connection between the Bluetooth&#174; SoC and the baseboard.
 In those cases, there is no LED1 activity for advertising, only LED2 for alert level changes.
 See the application makefile and .c source file for "SINGLE_LED".

 6. To test using the CySmart mobile app, do the following (see equivalent CySmart app screenshots in [Figure 2](#figure-2-testing-with-the-cysmart-app-on-ios) and [Figure 3](#figure-3-testing-with-the-cysmart-app-on-android)):
 <br/>
-    1. Turn ON Bluetooth on your Android or iOS device.
+    1. Turn ON Bluetooth&#174; on your Android or iOS device.

     2. Launch the CySmart app.
 <br/>
     3. Press the reset switch on the CYW920819EVB-02 kit to start sending advertisements.
 The yellow LED (LED1) starts blinking to indicate that advertising has started.
 Advertising will stop after 90 seconds if a connection has not been established.

-    4. Swipe down on the CySmart app home screen to start scanning for BLE Peripherals; your device (“Find Me Target”) appears in the CySmart app home screen.
-Select your device to establish a BLE connection.
+    4. Swipe down on the CySmart app home screen to start scanning for LE Peripherals; your device (“Find Me Target”) appears in the CySmart app home screen.
+Select your device to establish a LE connection.
 Once the connection is established, the yellow LED (LED1) changes from blinking state to always ON state.
 <br/>
     5. Select the 'Find Me' Profile from the carousel view.
 <br/>